-Performance during 2021-22 Q1 (1 April to 30 June 2021) continued to be affected by the pandemic.
-In 2021-22 Q1, there were 1.63 million trains planned in Great Britain.
-This represents a 31% increase on the first quarter of last year (2020-21 Q1), though is still down 17% compared with the first quarter of 2019-20 or usual levels.
-This follows measures taken to limit the impact of the pandemic, including national restrictions in place until 19 July 2021.
+Performance during 2021-22 Q2 (1 July to 30 September 2021) continued to be affected by the pandemic.
+In 2021-22 Q2, there were 1.71 million trains planned in Great Britain.
+This represents a 4% increase on the second quarter of last year (2020-21 Q2), though is still down 14% compared with the second quarter of 2019-20 or usual levels.
+This follows the removal of the majority of restrictions on 19 July.

-Figure 1.1 Trains planned remained at low levels but have increased since the start of the pandemic
+Figure 1.1 Trains planned remained at lower levels but have increased since the start of the pandemic

 There has also been a reduction in the number of passengers since the start of 2020-21.
-The Department for Transport publishes daily statistics on transport use by mode, compared with the equivalent week in 2019-20.
-According to these estimates, during 2021-22 Q1, rail passenger journeys ranged from 24% to 55% of the equivalent weekly levels in 2019.
-Passenger usage increased throughout the quarter as restrictions were eased.
-There have been substantial increases in passenger numbers compared to the first quarter of last year when usage reached as low as 4% of equivalent weekly levels in 2019.
+The Department for Transport publishes daily statistics on transport use by mode, compared with the equivalent week in 2019.
+According to these estimates, in the first quarter of 2020-21 passenger usage reached as low as 4% of equivalent weekly levels in 2019.
+Since then, there have been substantial increases in passenger numbers.
+During 2021-22 Q2, the number of rail passenger journeys continued to increase, ranging from 47% to 70% of the equivalent weekly levels in 2019.

-These changes in trains planned and passenger usage have led to improvements in punctuality and reliability relative to pre-coronavirus years.
-The increase in train and passenger numbers compared with the same quarter last year has resulted in decreases in punctuality and reliability.
-We have therefore focused the presentation of the latest quarterly statistics in this release compared with the first quarter of 2019-20 and 2020-21.
+The reduction in trains planned and passengers at the start of 2020-21 led to improvements in punctuality and reliability relative to pre-coronavirus years.
+However, the subsequent recovery in train and passenger numbers in recent quarters has resulted in some deterioration in punctuality and reliability compared with the same quarter last year.
+We have therefore focused the presentation of the latest quarterly statistics in this release compared with the second quarter of both 2019-20 and 2020-21.